 Lara Wilson is the Director of Special Collections and University Archives at the University of Victoria, and has worked in the areas of private records acquisition, access & privacy, and records management for 12 years.
 She holds a Master of Arts from the University of Victoria, and Master of Archival Studies from the University of British Columbia.
 She is the past president of the Archives Association of British Columbia, and chair of the Canadian Council of Archives.

 Nailisa Tanner is Librarian at Simon Fraser University and Project Archivist for the Archives of Lesbian Oral Testimony.

-The Collaboratory works regularly with undergraduate and graduate students, mostly in Toronto at the CLGA; some of these positions are volunteer, whereas others are paid, depending on funding.
+The Collaboratory works regularly with undergraduate and graduate students, and postdoctoral researchers, mostly in Toronto at the CLGA; some of these positions are volunteer, whereas others are paid, depending on funding.